 Reference other view

 Don’t duplicate your effort.
 In your Options bar, look for the “Reference Other View” checkbox if you are making a callout to refer to a view that you have already created.
 We see this a lot with wall sections.

 A lot of folks like to save time by duplicating an existing view.
 If that view has a callout, the callout tag is going to be duplicated as well and it might look funny sitting on top of itself, with little dashes like you tried to censor it out.

 Watch out for Annotation Crop

-Did you just place a keynote or piece of text in a callout and then it disappeared?
+Did you just place a keynote or piece of text in a callout and then it disappears?
 Take a look at your Annotation Crop.
-That piece of annotation is probably just outside of it.
+That piece of annotation probably is just outside of it.

 Don’t print those unreferenced tags

 You know those callouts that aren’t on any sheet?
 And they have a bunch of dashes in the callout bubble?
 When you go to print, you can tell Revit not to print those tags.
 Just click the Hide unreferenced view tags box in the Print Setup dialog.
 We recommend to NOT use this during progress printing so you can see what callouts and sections are not on sheets yet, but for that final printing, this is a nice box to check.